dverasc/dverasc/README.md

-### Building & sometimes selling.
+### Building & sometimes selling @ Wayspire and our multiverse of teams (@Arcvale, @Sitebolts, @LeneticLabs.
 Usually working with Go + Python. now also Rust. cloud, data, and product, buzz word buzz word buzzword

 <!--
 **dverasc/dverasc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.